 To instead import emails, click on More > Import.
 Supported formats for imports are Eml, Mime, and Mbox.
 Multiple files can be compressed into zip archives.
 Each file you upload must be under 100 MB, but you can upload multiple files at once (you can split a large archive into smaller ones).

-This is with our webmail, but most mail clients offer similar import/export features and can be used as well.
+This is with our webmail, but most email clients offer similar import/export features and can be used as well.

 One manual way to migrate a mailbox is to use emails exports/imports.
-You can use a mail client like Thunderbird to export emails from the source service into an archive.
+You can use an email client like Thunderbird to export emails from the source service into an archive.
 Many mail services also offer built in export features in their web interfaces.

 You can then re-import the archive into your mailbox on postale.io.